 The use of opiates can cause nausea, constrict the pupils, and induce constipation.
 Long term use of opioids can also cause psychological and physical dependence resulting in addiction.
 In general, users can smoke, snort, or inject heroin directly into their veins.
 Thus, producing a fast, euphoric high, that becomes addicting.
 Heroin addiction rates continue to rise in the United States, fueling the opioid crisis.

-Heroin Addiction Treatment Programs at Lighthouse Recovery Institute
+Heroin Addiction Treatment Programs at Lighthouse Recovery Institute’s Drug Rehab

-If you suspect someone you know is actively using heroin, Lighthouse Recovery Institute may be able to help!
-In our Partial Hospitalization or Intensive Outpatient programs, we specialize in comprehensive addiction treatment.
-We are focusing not just on the heroin addiction itself, but the underlying factors that have led the individual to use the substance or substances in the first place.
-Patients will begin to understand coping skills to deal with triggers that can lead to relapse in the future.
-Helping individuals to uncover the underlying issues resulting in their continuous, chronic use of drugs and alcohol is our primary focus.
+If you suspect someone you know is actively using heroin, Lighthouse Recovery Drug Rehab Center may be able to help.
+Our Partial Hospitalization and Intensive Outpatient Programs, in particular, specialize in comprehensive Florida heroin addiction treatment.
+Our drug rehab center focuses on the underlying factors that lead an individual to heroin addiction.
+As a result, through drug rehabilitation, individuals learn coping skills to deal with triggers to prevent releases on drugs in the future.
+Helping individuals uncover those underlying issues resulting in their continuous, chronic use of drugs and alcohol is our primary focus.

 Heroin Intensive Outpatient Treatment